ebarcott-aerospike/ako-doc-dev/docs/Aerospike-configuration-mapping.md

 ### Typed Sections

-Typed sections have a fixed enum type associated with them in `aerospike.conf` file (eg `storage-engine`, `index-type`, etc.) and will be translated to map with additional property `type` in YAML.
+Typed sections have a fixed enum type associated with them in `aerospike.conf` (eg `storage-engine`, `index-type`, etc.) and will be translated to map with additional property `type` in YAML.
 The valid values for type will be the valid enum values for the section.

-For e.g. storage-engine type property can have values memory, device, pmem.

 YAML